This post was updated on 26th June 2019

-You can see that though the usual timings are from 10am – 6pm; Universal is open till 9:00 pm on most of the days in Dec.
+You can see that though the usual timings are from 10am – 6pm; Universal is open till 7pm, 8pm and even 10:00 pm on many of the days.

-Sometimes, they have special Halloween Horror night or other special events which are shown on the calendar.
+Sometimes, they have special Halloween Dreams Parade night or other special events which are shown on the calendar.
 It also means those days will be more crowded than others.
 Unless you are interested in the event, its best to avoid these days.